Fr4nc3/cs-class-project/project-a/Readme.md

 console.log(x + z + y);
 ```

-Example:
+Example: \
 ![number add ](img/number_add_con.gif)

 - JavaScript doesn't get confused `-, %, /, *` and it tries to convert strings to numbers in all numeric operations.
+If one fo the variables is not an number it will return `NaN`

 ```JS
 var x = 100;